-- a) Feedback from advisers on where they feel they need further information. - b) Feedback from the peer review of reports which details areas in which advisers are commonly weak. - c) Feedback from Scottish Government and Stakeholders on areas in which they require advisers to be better informed.
+- a) Feedback from advisers on where they feel they need further information. - b) Feedback from the peer review of reports which details areas in which advisers are commonly weak. - Feedback from Scottish Government and Stakeholders on areas in which they require advisers to be better informed.

-At present, it is planned that training this year will cover change management, diffuse pollution and benchmarking, however if through the year it becomes apparent that there is a need for other topics to be prioritised, the plan will be revised, and if necessary we will deliver on additional topics.
+At present, it is planned that training this year will cover diffuse pollution (training to be developed in conjunction with SEPA), the use of Farmbench (delivered with AHDB) to improve business performance, and change management (working with Christine Millar).
+However, if through the year it becomes apparent that there is a need for other topics to be prioritised, the plan will be revised, and if necessary we will deliver on additional topics.